 Food and Drink on the Las Vegas Strip

 The best part about doing a Neon to Nature trip in Las Vegas is you can play all day in the outdoors, burning calories – and then come into Vegas, get cleaned up, and go out on the town!
 And for me, that meant eating and drinking well at places like Roy Choi’s Best Friend and cocktails at the Dorsey Cocktail bar in the Venetian!
 From the glamor of the restaurants on the strip to sample local favorites like Luv-it custard!

 There are so many incredible restaurants and bars in Vegas; there’s something for everyone.

 Chef Roy Choi went from food truck entrepreneur to famous Netflix chef and has now opened his signature restaurant, Best Friend, at Park MGM.
-Known for it’s Korean BBQ mixed with Mexican influences – it represents LA style food…and it’s finger licking good!
-Much like Omega Mart, you feel like you have entered an LA neighborhood bodega and go through an unassuming door that opens up to an incredible restaurant in back.
+Known for its Korean BBQ mixed with Mexican influences – it represents LA-style food…and it’s finger-licking good!
+Much like Omega Mart, you feel like you have entered an LA neighborhood bodega and go through an unassuming door that opens up to an incredible restaurant in the back.

-Tip: Get the slushie drinks and don’t skip desert!
+Tip: Get the slushie drinks and don’t skip dessert!

 Check out the highlights from my Neon to Nature trip here: